Last updated on November 2nd, 2019

-19. Uranus is the coldest atmosphere in the solar system and it’s not hard to see why.
-It’s over 19 times further away from the sun than the Earth is! the temperature on the planet can get as low as -224 degree Celsius.
+19. Uranus has the coldest atmosphere in the solar system and it’s not hard to see why.
+It’s over 19 times further away from the sun than the Earth is! the temperature on the planet can get as low as -224 degrees Celsius.

 21. This kind of extreme temperature difference creates seasons as long as 20 years.
 This is easier to understand if you think about how large Uranus is.